 But make sure not to compromise on best fit – if the diaper is too big, you’ll lose the snug fit and poop will still get out!

-If you are using cloth diapers, these usually come in different sizes or “one size fits all”.
+If you are using cloth diapers or reusable swim diapers, these usually come in different sizes or “one size fits all”.
 One-size cloth diapers have rows of snaps at the front that you can use to adjust the diapers to your baby’s size.

 Like I mentioned above, not changing the diaper often enough is also a possible cause of your baby experiencing diaper blowouts.